 When attendees register or sign up for your event, have them include extra information about themselves to be displayed on their name tag or lanyard.

 It can be anything from their first car to the name of a pet, to a three-word description of themselves.
 Whatever they choose, will spark conversations among the people mingling.

 This version of Bingo involves creating BINGO cards with general facts that could apply to a number of people.
 (Ex: has been out of the country, is over 6 ft. tall, can play an instrument, served in the military, etc.) Each square on the BINGO card has a fact and a blank line.

 Or, do a photo scavenger hunt where you give your team a list of photos to take.
-Some ideas include: something big, your team under something, something yellow, something that starts with the letter “w”, your whole team with an animal.
+Some ideas include something big, your team under something, something yellow, something that starts with the letter “w”, and your whole team with an animal.
 Really, the possibilities are endless!

-After everyone is finished, have them share their flags and talk about why they designed theirs in any specific ways.
-Large groups, can be encouraged to walk around and find three people whose flags have something in common with theirs.
+After everyone is finished, have them share their flags and talk about why they designed theirs in any specific way.
+Large groups can be encouraged to walk around and find three people whose flags have something in common with theirs.